deepjavalibrary/djl/examples/docs/multithread_inference.md

 ## Save your inference memory with thread-safe mode (Experimental)

-This is an experimental feature used in MXNet to share the parameters' memory across all predictors.
+This is an experimental feature used in Apache MXNet to share the parameters' memory across all predictors.
 Memory consumption will not change if you change the number of threads.
 By default, the parameters for the model will be copied for each thread.